Skip to Main Content

 RELIEVE-HF Study

-Doctors at The Texas Heart Institute evaluated the safety and efficacy of using a novel device for the treatment of heart failure in the RELIEVE-HF (Reducing Lung Congestion Symptoms in Advanced Heart Failure) trial.
+Doctors evaluated the safety and efficacy of using a novel device for the treatment of heart failure in the RELIEVE-HF (Reducing Lung Congestion Symptoms in Advanced Heart Failure) trial.
 The device, which is implanted in the heart of patients between the two atria, allows blood to shunt from the left to the right side of the heart.
 This decreases the pressure inside the left side of the heart to alleviate symptoms of heart failure and improve the patient’s quality of life.
 Recently, Drs.
 Alexander Postalian, Zvonimir Krajcer, and Guilherme Silva successfully performed the first operations to implant the device in patients at Baylor St. Luke’s Medical Center.
-The participation of The Texas Heart Institute in this trial highlights the Institute’s commitment to groundbreaking research as it remains at the forefront of cardiovascular care.
+The participation in this trial highlights our commitment to groundbreaking research as it remains at the forefront of cardiovascular care.

 Zvonimir Krajcer, MD